nieldeokar/HuluMessenger/README.md

-# HuluMessenger
+# HuruMessenger
-Local End-to-End Messenging which is expected to work without Internet.
+Local End-to-End Messaging which is expected to work without Internet.
 Still under development